-Measure the location, vertical direction and shape of piles by direct angular and distance measurement (for example, a Total Station or Robotic Total Station) or by scanning the surface of the pile as in Figure 11.12.1 (a and b).
+Measure the location, vertical direction and shape of piles by direct angular and distance measurement or other accepted suitable methodology (for example, a Total Station or Robotic Total Station) or by scanning the surface of the pile as in Figure 11.12.1(a) and (b).
 Full shape and location of the entire pile can be extrapolated in its direction from the measured data and known lengths of the piles prior to boring or pile driving.

-If direct measurement to a circular pile by a Total Station or Robotic Total Station is used a minimum of six points should be measured around the perimeter to determine the centroid of the pile.
+If direct measurement to a circular vertical pile by a Total Station or Robotic Total Station is used a minimum of six points should be measured around the perimeter to determine the centroid of the pile at cut off height.